It Ain't Half Hot Mum: Development and casting

-Many songs of the era were performed by the cast in their re-enactment of wartime variety shows.
+Music

+The theme song, "Meet the Gang", was written and composed by Jimmy Perry and Derek Taverner.
 Two singles were released, featuring songs performed in-character by Don Estelle and Windsor Davies.
-The first, "Whispering Grass" reached No. 1 in the British singles chart for three weeks from 7 June 1975.
+The first, "Whispering Grass", reached No. 1 in the British singles chart for three weeks from 7 June 1975.
 The second, "Paper Doll", reached No. 41 later that year.
 They also recorded a top 10 LP titled Sing Lofty.